Prince of Wales (1786 ship): Convicts

 Prince of Wales carried 49 female convicts on departure from Portsmouth.
 After five days at sea, 2 males were also brought across from Scarborough via Sirius, ringleaders of a failed mutiny.
 They remained aboard Prince of Wales for the remainder of the voyage to Australia.

 Convict health was comparatively good during the voyage, with a report by Governor Philip showing only nine cases of illness aboard Prince of Wales by the time she reached Tenerife, the least for any First Fleet transport.
 (Note: From Phillip's report: 3 convicts were suffering from venereal disease, 3 convicts and 2 marines from "intermittent fever" and 1 convict from "fever.")
 Indeed, Phillip wrote to Admiralty advising that "the convicts are not so sickly as when we sailed," though the women aboard Prince of Wales had no new clothing and were still in the ragged apparel they had worn in prison.
 There was no ship's surgeon aboard but Chief Surgeon John White, periodically came on board from Sirius when weather and sailing conditions permitted.
 As the Fleet headed toward Rio in July, humid conditions and heavy rains generated a "plague of bugs" below decks with more than a hundred insects found in one small sleeping area alone.
 There were also reports of rats, fleas and lice, and an outbreak of scurvy in late December.

 Despite this, serious illness remained rare and the first convict death was from accidental causes rather than disease.
 On 24 July the ship's longboat fell from a boom and struck 22-year-old Jane Bonner in the head; she died from her injuries six days later.
 A second convict, John Hartley, died of unknown causes on 5 August.
 The fact that Hartley was flogged, as punishment for the alleged planned mutiny, may have contributed to his poor health and subsequent death.
 These two deaths compared favourably with those on other transports, particularly Alexander; Alexander recorded 30 deaths, a consequence of overcrowding and an overflowing bilge.

 Convict discipline was also well maintained, except for prostitution between the female convicts and the crew, which was rampant on Prince of Wales, Friendship and Lady Penrhyn.
 The first recorded punishment of a convict aboard Prince of Wales was in October 1787, nearly nine months after she had sailed; six lashes for a woman caught stealing from her fellows while they were "at prayer."

-One female convict, thought to be Ellen Fraser (1764-1840) (nee Redchester) was transferred from "Prince of Wales" to " Charlotte" on 13 August 1787 during the stop in Rio, where she joined her husband William Fraser who was a convict on the " Charlotte".
+One female convict, thought to be Ellen Fraser (1764–1840) (née Redchester) was transferred from "Prince of Wales" to " Charlotte" on 13 August 1787 during the stop in Rio, where she joined her husband William Fraser who was a convict on the " Charlotte".
 Ellen gave birth to the second child of British parents in the colony (John Fraser).